Category:

 SkyBridge Sale

 On January 14, 2017, it was announced that Anthony Scaramucci had reached an agreement to sell SkyBridge to a Chinese bank.
-This sale was soon mired in regulatory hold ups and eventually fell apart.
+This sale was soon mired in regulatory holdups and eventually fell apart.

-Had the sale gone through, by our estimate Anthony stood to gain anywhere from $100 million on the low end to $750 million on the high end, depending on the final deal price and his personal equity in SkyBridge.
+Had the sale gone through, by our estimate, Anthony stood to gain anywhere from $100 million on the low end to $750 million on the high end, depending on the final deal price and his personal equity in SkyBridge.

 There was another interesting factor at play with the potential sale of SkyBridge and Anthony's job within the Trump White House.
 The timing of his sale happened to coincide with his entry into the Trump White House.
 When he left the White House after just 11 days, Anthony lost a major tax benefit called a "certificate of divestiture."

 This certificate allows people who sell assets before taking a government job (in order to avoid conflicts of interest) to sell those assets at a favorable tax rate.
-Someone using this allowance would take the proceeds of a sale and invest them into US Treasuries without paying any taxes in the short term.
+Someone using this allowance would take the proceeds of a sale and invest them in US Treasuries without paying any taxes in the short term.
 When those treasuries are eventually sold, the proceeds would be taxed at the long-term capital gains rate of 15% instead of 39%.

 If Anthony's proceeds from the SkyBridge sale are $100 million (the lowest estimate we've heard), then this rule would have allowed him to pay $15 million in taxes instead of $39 million.
-In other words, using the low-end estimate, leaving his White House job cost could have cost the Mooch $24 million had his sale actually gone through.
+In other words, using the low-end estimate, leaving his White House job could have cost the Mooch $24 million had his sale actually gone through.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.